apostrophecms/docs/docs/guide/layout-template.md

 ::: note NOTES
 The `beforeMain`, `main`, and `afterMain` blocks are inside the section that Apostrophe refreshes regularly during content editing.
 Any `script` tags inside those blocks will run an indeterminate number of times during editing.
 Be especially careful when using event handlers.
 As a reminder, any widget-related Javascript belongs in a [widget player](/docs/guide/areas-and-widgets/custom-widgets.md#client-side-javascript-for-widgets).

 `layout.html` is a naming convention in Apostrophe, but is not a required file name.
-The most important things to remember are that it must extend `data.outerLayout` and that page templates will extend it by whatever name you give it.
+You can name it anything you like.
+Just remember to  extend `data.outerLayout` and update page templates to extend it by its new name.
 :::